doceazedo/unttv/README.md

 We use an auto-refreshing token, so you can use this UNTTV from any location.
 To avoid hitting Twitch's rate limits, we have a limit of **100 requests per minute** per IP.

 We also cache results to reduce load on the Twitch API and provide faster responses.
-By default, results are **cached for 5 minutes**.
+By default, results are **cached for 5 minutes** and empty results for 1 minute.
 Cached responses don't count towards your rate limit.
-To determine if a response is cached, check for the presence of an "X-Cached" header.
+To determine if a response is cached, check for the presence of an `X-Cached` header.

 ## Who's using it?